Managing our money can be tough. It’s not something we are taught in school, and sometimes our parents don’t even teach it to us either!

 Using the Tracker

 Both tracker packs have a “goal setting” sheet at the beginning.
 It asks a few simple questions about what you are saving for and WHY that goal is important to you.

 Please take your time to fill out this section.
 When we understand our motivation behind a goal, then we are a LOT more likely to stick to it!

-Once you’ve answer the questions then the fun part begins!
+Once you’ve answered the questions then the fun part begins!
 Each week when you put the money into your savings account (or under your mattress… do it your own way!), you can color in the little piggy bank for that week!

 Over time you will fill in all the little piggies and your tracker will look more and more complete.
 There is something about coloring the piggies, and wanting every piggy to be colored, that motivates people to keep saving!